 - Identify the needs of pupils with SEN as early as possible.
-This is done by gathering information from parents, education, health and care services prior to/or soon after the child's entry into the school. - Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
+This is done by gathering information from parents, education, health and care services prior to/or soon after the child's entry into the school.
+When a child transitions from another setting, information is gathered as soon as possible and a meeting is held with the SENCO where possible - Monitor the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential. - Make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
 This will be co-ordinated by the Senior Management Team and Special Education Needs Co-ordinator (SENCo).
 The provision will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for. - Work with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
 This includes supporting them in terms of understanding SEN procedures and practices, providing regular reports on their child's progress, and providing information on the provisions for pupils within the school as a whole, and the effectiveness of the SEN policy and the school's SEN work. - Work with and in support of outside agencies when the pupils' needs cannot be met by the school alone. - Create a school environment where pupils feel safe to voice their opinions of their own needs.
 This means providing regular one to one meetings between pupils and their teacher/SENCo/TA and will be made easier by carefully monitoring the progress of all pupils.
 Pupil participation is a right.
 This will be reflected in decision-making but also encouraged through wider opportunities for participation in school life.